-Synesthesia (often incorrectly called Synthesia as in my post title,) is an unusual neurological condition where one of the five senses automatically triggers another one of the five senses, and sometimes more than one.
+Synesthesia is an unusual neurological condition where one of the five senses automatically triggers another one of the five senses, and sometimes more than one at a time.

 The Synesthesia Condition Explained